graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

-A curried wrapper around Number.prototype.toPrecision.
+A curried wrapper around `Number.prototype.toPrecision`.
 Takes the number of digits significant digits (which should be between 1 and 21), and a number.
 Returns a string representing the number with the specified number of significant digits.